Boeing VC-25B Bridge: Qatar Amiri Flight (2012–2023)

-In April 2012, Boeing delivered Qatar Amiri Flight a 747-8I from Everett, Washington.
+In April 2012, Boeing delivered the aircraft, registered "A7-HJA" at the time, to Qatar Amiri Flight from Everett, Washington.
 The aircraft was used by the House of Thani for flights to the United States and Europe and was owned by Hamad bin Jassim bin Jaber Al Thani, the former prime minister of Qatar.

 Global Jet Isle of Man (2023–2025)

 In June 2023, the aircraft was delivered to Global Jet Isle of Man.
-The new owner of the plane was undisclosed; The New York Times reported in 2025 that it was privately owned and not used for charters.
+The new owner of the plane was undisclosed; The New York Times reported in 2025 that it was privately owned and not used for air charters.